charltonaustin/blog-entries/unpublished/pairing-vs-code-review.md

 They spend a few minutes there on a social media platform.
 People are much less likely to interrupt a pair than they are to distract a single worker.
 Finally you can only hold so much in your brain at one time.
-Sharing that the coding load I think eases the cognitive load which allows you to reuse more code or think of better solutions as you work.
+Sharing what code you hold in your head eases the cognitive load which allows you to reuse more code or think of better solutions as you work.
 The flip side of this is while you are doing during code reviews there are often lots of time when the code is just sitting.
 To combat that stasis, I often see developers starting on their next story.
 This wouldn't be bad except the time it takes to context switch back and forth can be large.